Privatix/dapp-proxy/README.md

 Proxy [service plug-in](https://github.com/Privatix/privatix/blob/master/doc/service_plug-in.md)
 allows Agents and Clients to buy and sell their internet traffic in form of Proxy service without 3rd party.

-    This service plug-in is a PoC service plugin-in for Privatix core.
+    This service plug-in is a PoC service for Privatix core.

 ## Custom integration includes